ashepherd/film-journal/_drafts/xmas/2023/2023-xmas-challenge-overrated.md

 OK, look I'll be honest.
 I haven't seen it since we first rented it on DVD.
 Maybe, at the time, I had been forced to watch too much of 'The O.C.'  and I couldn't handle anymore love. {% include image.html id="oc" style="float: left; padding: 10px; max-width: 350px" %}  So, I reserve the right to rewatch it this Christmas season and change my mind.
 Until then, I remember feeling this movie had the broad brushstrokes of all the romantic/love things.
 And, Yes, it's cameo city.
 But who cares?
 You got nine stories, you NEED recognizable faces.
 There isn't enough time to develop a character.
 But maybe they weren't going for developed characters.
 Maybe they wanted to bang on the piano and see what horrid sights and sound arose.

 9 storylines hasn't been done well until Game of Thrones came along. {% include image.html id="got" style="float: right; padding: 10px; max-width: 200px" %} And that took 70 hours~!
 I don't think even the fans of Love Actually want seven seasons of this, but maybe another approach would appease my soul?
 If you want 9 storylines, what about going deep like Michael Apted's 7up series.
 He interviews the same group of people every 7 years.
 That would be 2003, 2010, 2017, 2024.
 THEN, we'll see Love, actually (heehee).
 The titles could reflect the sign of the times?
 Use words from that era?
+Back in my day you'd say, "they got game!"
+Nowadays, these kids running around hear talking about 'rizz'.
+We could have seqments, that focus on just one of these storylines, and hit us with a Christmas fury like:

+- 2010 'Love Actually: He Got Game'
+- 2017 'Love Actually: Puttin on The Rizz'
+- 2024 'Love Actually: The Son Also Rizzes' (for Daniel and Sam)

 {% include image.html id="rizz" style="float: right; padding: 10px; max-width: 700px" %}

-- 'Love Actually: He Got Game'
-- 'Love Actually: Puttin on The Rizz'
-- 'Love Actually: The Son Also Rizzes' (for Daniel and Sam)

 I dunno....9 storylines?
 I just can't.